tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 #### `envd ssh`

 `envd ssh` will be introduced as the new command.
-It creates the ssh client config, then connect to the ssh proxy server `containerssh`.
-The username should be the contains the identitytoken and project name.
+It creates the ssh client config, then connects to the ssh proxy server `containerssh`.
+The username should contain the identity token and project name.

 The `envd-server` should: